timwford/operating_systems/README.md

 Bugs:

 - Occasionally backspace remaps itself to `^?` and I'm very unsure why, it doesn't seem to happen reliably.
+(WAIT NOW IT'S DOING IT IN NATIVE ZSH TOO WTF IS GOING ON)
 - Pipes have the issue described above in the Program Structure Section
 - There are probably other bugs so this is my blanket catchall for those :P